crstn-a/YOLO/README.md

 ## 🚀 Quick Start

 ### **Prerequisites**
-- Python 3.8+ installed
+- Python 3.10 installed
 - Flutter SDK installed (for frontend)
 - Webcam or camera device
-- At least 4GB RAM (8GB+ recommended for optimal performance)
+- At least 8GB RAM
 - GPU support (optional but recommended for better performance)

 ### **1. Clone the Repository**